 The logo has come to encompass all its various subsidiaries and core offerings.
 So, let’s take a peek at everything the logo has been through and how it got to be what it is today.

-Today, the Microsoft logo is all about the well-known four-panel, four-color square.
+Without even looking at Microsoft’s logo, you can probably state what it looks like.
 Between that symbol and the ubiquitous boot-up chime, it’s the first thing that comes to mind when you think of Windows.
 But the logo hasn’t always been so streamlined and the ideal of modern design.

 Nowadays, this logo is practically unrecognizable and a complete departure from the current iteration.
 It was a perfect representation of the times, however.